ellenomoto/movies-list/project-1/README.md

 Open in browser to view.

 To remake fresh_tomatoes.html, run moviesList.py.
-One way to run this:
+One way to run this is from terminal enter:
-	From terminal enter:

 python moviesList.py

 This will regenerate fresh_tomatoes.html and open the file.